eth-sri/zkay/README.md

 ## Type-Check Contracts

-To only type-check a BPL file ``test.bpl:
+To only type-check a BPL file `test.bpl`:

 ```bash
 # run docker container